AviatrixSystems/Docs/HowTos/vpc_tracker.rst

 VPC Tracker
 ###################################

-VPC Tracker is a tool that collects and help you manage your network CIDR ranges.
+VPC Tracker is a tool that collects and helps you manage your network CIDR ranges at a central place.

 .. |edit-designated-gateway| image:: gateway_media/edit-designated-gateway.png